KUVarsityHackers/shelf/README.md

 Conclusion: Finished MVP, overcame bugs revolving around the server in development mode as well as bizzare returned objects from firestore.
 Figured out how to interpret returned documents and display to user.

 Much of our communication was done through Slack throughout the weeks that we invested ourselves on this project.

+Project 4:
+4/11/19
+Meeting Attendees: All
+Location: Spahr Library
+Objective: Divide up Project 4 Tasks
+Conclusion: Split work as follows: Tiernon - search by title, Michael - geolocation and search radius, Nathan - testing, Andre - server side operations and google app engine, Colin - bugfixes and front-end formatting.

+4/18/19
+Meeting Attendees: Michael, Tiernon, & Nathan
+Location: Student Org Office
+Objective: Make progress on our tasks
+Conclusion: Decided how to implement testing (Postman), enabled searching within specified distance.

+4/25/19
+Meeting Attendees: All
+Location: Student Org Office
+Objective: Work out bugs on our respective tasks
+Conclusion: Implemented JS promises for geolocation (still doesn't work), Testing with Postman setup but not complete, Search by Title pretty much finished.

+4/30/19
+Meeting Attendees: All at various times
+Location: Google Hangout
+Objective: Make sure everything works together as intended and tests pass
+Conclusion: Changed when geolocation is requested to on page load.
+This solved the earlier mentioned javascript promise issue.
+Everything works as desired, all tests pass.

 ## UML